Special-K-s-Flightsim-Bots/DCSServerBot/services/scheduler/README.md

           channel:                      # list of channels to purge
             - 112233445566778899
             - 998877665544332211
-          delete_after: 7               # delete all messages that are older than 7 days
+          older_than: 7                 # delete all messages that are older than 7 days
           ignore: 119922883377446655    # ignore this user id (probably the bots) DCS.release_server:
   actions: